 Statista reports that total sales for US grocery stores in 2020 was ~$760B.
 While that number is extraordinary, it is important to note that the grocery business is notorious for its low margins, which means that the grocer only makes a very small profit on each item sold.
 Often, it may be just a few cents, which means that grocery stores rely on high sales volume for big profits.

 The market share of the grocery store landscape is dominated by large, chain stores.
 Statista also reports that, in 2018, there were 31,669 chain supermarket locations across the United States and only 6,638 independent food retailers.
 This is important to note because the large chains have the scale necessary to drive efficiencies in their supply chain and operating model, which makes them more profitable on a per store basis than many independent retailers.

 Top Grocery Stores by Sales in the US

-According to Supermarket News, a retail trade publication, the two companies with the largest grocery stores sales last year (2020/21) were WalMart (through their Wal Mart Supercenters and Sam’s Club brands) and Amazon (through their Whole Foods, Amazon Fresh, and Amazon Go brands).
+According to Supermarket News, a retail trade publication, the two companies with the largest grocery stores sales in 2020/21 were Walmart (through their Walmart Supercenters and Sam’s Club brands) and Amazon (through their Whole Foods, Amazon Fresh, and Amazon Go brands).
 Their sales were $434B and $236B respectively.
 While there is no doubt that these are major forces in the grocery business (and tenants in properties that we own), they are a tricky comp because they are not pure grocers.
 These companies dominate the U.S. retail industry and the broader retail market because they sell a variety of retail goods, including clothing, electronics, and sporting goods.

 The largest pure play grocer is the Kroger Company, who reported retail sales of $132.5B in 2020/21 according to the same report.
 Kroger has a diverse, nationwide portfolio of grocery stores that include popular brands like Kroger, City Market, King Soopers, Ralphs, and Harris Teeter.